DanielAmes/DanielAmes.github.io/_posts/2024-11-14-grainyieldproject.md

 ![Map B]({{ site.baseurl }}/assets/img/fertilizermap2019bold.png)

 It can immediately be seen that much of the variation in the plots is between geopolitical regions rather than between ecological or climatic regions.
+So, for example, most countries in Western Europe have high grain yields, and most of Africa (excepting Egypt) has low levels of fertilizer usage.

 Below is the scatter plot of grain yield in metric tons produced per hectare against fertilizer in kilograms applied per hectare.